-Outsourcing is the best way for lawyers to delegate work because it provides maximum freedom.
+Outsourcing is the best way for lawyers to delegate work because it leads to maximum freedom.

-When you can have work done by people that you don’t even have to manage that’s freedom.
-And when you don’t have to worry about payroll taxes or benefits that’s even better.
+When you can have work done by people you don’t even have to manage, that’s freedom.
+And when you don’t have to worry about payroll taxes or benefits, that’s even better.